50 big and small things worth getting rid of this spring

 Dull knives

-Especially cheap knives made of bad steel, which will not help any whetstone whetstone.
-If the knife does not meet your standards, then perhaps it can be useful to someone else - give it to a charity, having previously wrapped it in cardboard and marked it.
-In no case do not dispose of it with ordinary waste - this is dangerous.
+Especially cheap knives made of bad steel, which will not be helped by any whetstone.
+If the knife doesn't meet your standards, then maybe it could be useful to someone else - donate it to a charitable organization, pre-wrapped in cardboard and labeled.
+Never throw it away with normal waste - it's dangerous.

 Disposable bags with sauce, sugar, salt